 I’m not accepting any contributions from real estate developers because I believe your alderman should only work for you.
 Your voice as a resident of Somerville should help define how Somerville evolves, and then the city can find developers who will fit into that vision.

 Whether you own or rent, you are feeling the squeeze.
-I've talked to renters who are forced to move every year by rising rents and who doubt they'll ever be able to afford to buy.
+I've talked to renters who are forced to move every year by rising rents and doubt they'll ever be able to afford to buy.
 I've talked to older residents on fixed incomes being forced out of their homes by rising real estate taxes and utility rates.
-And I've talked to families who have lived in the same house for generations now finding their adult children can't buy homes nearby, and are instead being pushed out to other cities.
-We need bold action to preserve the community we all love whether we've been here 3 years or 3 generations.
+I've talked to families who have lived in the same house for generations who are now finding their adult children can't buy homes nearby, and are instead being pushed out to other cities.
+We need bold action to preserve the community we all share whether we've been here three years or three generations.
 We can do better.

 The city should develop a robust program of incentives for landlords who rent units in the multi-family homes and triple deckers where they live to keep rental costs as low as possible.
 Multi-family homes make up a large part of Somerville's rental properties and most landlords don't want to raise rents past a level they know their long-term neighbor tenants can afford–but with rising property taxes they often don't have a choice.
 A Benevolent Landlord Tax Credit will reduce the property taxes for live-in landlords who commit to keeping rents affordable.

 This would mean that when an owner sells a property with rental units, the first opportunity to buy would go to the tenants already living there.
 Tenants can form co-ops and purchase the homes they rent together; immediately stabilizing the neighborhood, preventing displacement, slowing gentrification, increasing homeownership, and helping to nurture the sense of community here in Somerville.

 It doesn't hurt the seller in any way–and it doesn't cost the city a dime.
 It has worked in cities like Washington D.C. and it can work here in Somerville.